Skip to main content

 Alonna Travin is a freelance writer based in New York.
 She has written extensively about health & wellness, beauty and more.

-Checking time on watch while enjoying a healthy breakfast.
+Checking the time on a watch while having breakfast.

 Woman taking magnesium supplement for health benefits.

-Checking time on watch while enjoying a healthy breakfast.
+Checking the time on a watch while having breakfast.

 Woman taking magnesium supplement for health benefits.